 Skip to main content

-Accessing the Data dashboard
+Access the Data dashboard

 To access the Data dashboard, click the Ray Workloads tab in the Jobs or Workspaces page.
 Then, select the Data tab.

-Note: The dashboard is available only for Ray version 2.44 and higher.
+Note: The dashboard is available only for Ray 2.44 and higher.
 It's empty for lower versions of Ray.

 Data Dashboard